History of Landsbanki: 1986–1995: Deregulation of interest rates and national consensus

 In 1986, a new Act on Commercial Banks and Savings Banks granted deposit institutions increased independence from the Central Bank.
 The banks now began to set their own deposit and lending rates, and service charges.
 Open competition arrived in the financial market practically overnight.

 Price levels in Iceland underwent a rapid transformation following the collective bargaining agreements of 1990 generally referred to as a "national consensus".
 The entrenched inflation subsided so rapidly that by the latter part of the year it had reached a level on par with that in neighbouring countries.
 Deposit institutions were indirectly involved and contributed to restraining price levels by agreeing, as part of this consensus, to accelerate cut backs in their interest rates.

 At last a long sought era of stability had dawned.
 Business dealings were altered to confirm with more modern practices and electronic communications began to change the face of banking.

 1996–2006: Landsbanki Íslands hf.

 Privatisation of the state-owned bank began in the autumn of 1997 with the incorporation of Landsbanki Íslands hf.
 The first cautious steps were taken with public share offers, following which the state sold a 45.8% holding in Landsbanki to Samson Holding ehf. at the end of 2002.
 The bank's new shareholders elected a board of directors, which has since directed the bank under the leadership of its chairman, Björgólfur Guðmundsson.

-Its profit in recent years is of a magnitude far different from that of the preceding century or so.
+Its profit in this period was significantly higher than of the preceding century or so.
 By the end of 2005, Landsbanki had expanded so substantially abroad that around 35% of its lending was made to international borrowers.
-The bank which formerly looked with pride on its rural branches, now can boast of subsidiaries and branches in 15 countries.
+The bank's rural branches overshadowed by subsidiaries and branches in 15 countries.

 Other domestic financial powerhouses took advantage of the liberalisation of financial markets to undertake major expansion into new international markets.